nicodewet/template-spring-boot-oauth2-wso2-is/README.md

             menuPanelType=main; commonAuthId=d8023506-d236-48d6-a3cd-b0e1edec99fd;
             JSESSIONID=C65F528E895D110B3A208EB88D1B4148

 The *commonAuthId* cookie is the culprit here.
-According to [this article](http://xacmlinfo.org/2015/10/15/how-to-configure-session-time-out-in-wso2-identity-server-wso2is/) WSO2 IS creates an SSO session for each end user and a *commonAuthId* cookie associated with the said session.
+According to [this article](http://xacmlinfo.org/2015/10/15/how-to-configure-session-time-out-in-wso2-identity-server-wso2is/) WSO2 IS creates an SSO session for each end user and a *commonAuthId* cookie is associated with the said session.

 Now, please refer to the referenced article for concerns other than logging out, I'll just focus on this immediate issue.

 At the time of writing the accepted answer to [How to destroy authentication session in WSO2 Identity Server?](http://stackoverflow.com/questions/29963787/how-to-destroy-authentication-session-in-wso2-identity-server) is to:

-* send a request to the /commonauth WSO2 IS endpoint with query parameter commonAuthLogout=true
+* send a request to the /commonauth WSO2 IS endpoint with query parameter **commonAuthLogout=true**

 As per [this article](http://xacmlinfo.org/2015/01/08/openid-connect-identity-server/) here is a full example that is specific to WSO2 IS 5.1.0:

     https://localhost:9443/commonauth?commonAuthLogout=true&type=oidc&commonAuthCallerPath=http://localhost:8080/openidconnect/oauth2client&relyingParty=OpenidConnectWebapp

-* commonAuthCallerPath is the redirection url
+* **commonAuthCallerPath** is the redirection url
-* relyingParty is registered Service Provider application name which is registered in the WSO2 IS 5.1.0
+* **relyingParty** is registered Service Provider application name which is registered in the WSO2 IS 5.1.0

 ### Browser issue